miromax21/miromaxPod/Readme.md

 ## Usage

-You have to create configuration *class*
+You have to create configuration with the `ConfigurationType` protocol implementation
-The configuration *must* additionally conform `ConfigurationType` protocol

   ```swift
     final class SDKConfiguration: ConfigurationType{